markonikovic/globalBondTraining/README.md

 - when editing a reservation, don't forget to press `Save`.
 - make sure when you check `Farm out` box, to actually save during the process of farming out.

-# Copy Reservation & FOT
+# LA Copy Reservation & FOT

 - `Round Trip` can be used to efficiently, book a return trip.
     - check-in `Link return trip with original trip`